juhyeonkim95/MitsubaOHD/README.md

 conda env create -n mitsubaohd -f environment_tutorial.yml conda activate mitsubaohd

-cd ohd_tutorials
+cd ohd_tutorial
 # then run tutorial codes in several folders.
 ```

 ### Install with Docker
-Or, you can install with `Dockerfile`
+Or, you can install with `Dockerfile`:
 ```
 # build and run docker
 docker build -t mitsubaohd .